RedDeliciousApple/swan-widget/README.md

 - **Option 2:** Open **Terminal/Command Prompt**, navigate to the folder, then type: python3 swan.py (or python swan.py)

 ---
+Note: This project was co-developed with the help of ChatGPT as a learning assistant.
+I used it to explore PyQt6, understand event-driven design, and debug logic during early development.
+---

 ### **Feedback & Bug Reports**
 **Please report any bugs if you find them!**